TosbackCgusBridge-Bot/CGUs-versions/Sprint/Privacy Policy.md

 INFORMATION WE SHARE

-We do not share your personal information with third parties other than as follows:
+We do not share information that identifies you personally with third parties other than as follows:

+Affiliates.
+We may share personal and non-personal information with affiliated entities for approved business purposes.

 Service Providers.
 We may share personal information with third parties who perform services on our behalf.